 Great Barrington's historic legacy and cultural resources are important contributors to our quality of life and economy.
 They are essential to our small town feeling and sense of place, and are vital elements of our tourism sector.
-Recognizing this, the Town has granted CPA historic funds to projects like the preservation of the former St. James Church, the Mahaiwe Theater, funding to fix the roof on Town Hall and the Mason library cupola, the Housatonic School, the restoration of the Newsboy Monument, and restoration of the Wheeler Farmstead.
+Recognizing this, the Town has granted CPA historic funds to projects like the preservation of the former St. James Church, the Mahaiwe Theater, funding to fix the roof on Town Hall and the Mason library cupola, the Housatonic School, the restoration of the Newsboy Monument, the Wheeler Farmstead, and the Manse at the First Congregational Church.